yuhonghong66/kkulma.github.io/_posts/2017-11-07-automated_machine_learning_in_cancer_detection.md

 )
 ```

-The algorithm will run random forest (RF), gradient boosting machines (GBM), generalised linear models (GLM) and deep learning (DP) models.
+The algorithm will run random forest (RF), gradient boosting machines (GBM), generalised linear models (GLM) and deep learning (DL) models.
 It will then produce a leaderboard based on the best stopping metric (which you can choose by defining `stopping_metric` parameter).
 For more details see [this chapter](https://www.safaribooksonline.com/library/view/practical-machine-learning/9781491964590/ch04.html) from [Practical Machine Learning with H2O by Darren Cook](http://shop.oreilly.com/product/0636920053170.do).
 You can see the best model by picking up a `@leader`.

 ``` r
 ### leaderboard